ashu0914/ashu0914/README.md

 # About

-I’m **Ashirwad Jha**, an engineering student and software builder focused on **software engineering, AI/ML systems, developer tooling, automation, and product-oriented problem solving**.
-I enjoy building projects that sit at the intersection of **practical software**, **intelligent workflows**, and **clean user experience**.
+I’m **Ashirwad Jha**, a Computer Science engineering student and software builder focused on **software engineering, AI/ML systems, developer tooling, automation, and product-oriented problem solving**.
+I enjoy building projects that combine **practical software**, **intelligent workflows**, and **clean user experience**.

-My current work is centered on strengthening the fundamentals that matter in modern engineering teams: **Python development, full-stack thinking, AI-assisted product workflows, system design habits, and scalable project structure**.
-I’m especially interested in building products that feel useful in the real world, from **AI assistants and automation systems** to **portfolio-grade web experiences** and **developer-focused tools**.
+My current work is centered on strengthening the engineering fundamentals that matter in modern teams: **Python development, full-stack thinking, AI-assisted product workflows, structured project architecture, and scalable software habits**.
+I’m especially interested in building products that sit at the intersection of **AI, automation, and user-centric engineering**, from **AI assistants** to **portfolio-grade web experiences** and **developer-focused tools**.

-I approach projects with a **product engineering mindset**: not just “make it work,” but think through **architecture, usability, maintainability, extensibility, and long-term iteration**.
-Whether I’m building an AI assistant, a portfolio platform, or experimenting with automation pipelines, I aim for software that is structured, polished, and meaningful.
+I approach projects with a **product engineering mindset**: not just making something work, but thinking about **maintainability, extensibility, usability, polish, and long-term iteration**.
+Whether I’m building an AI system, a web product, or an automation workflow, I aim to create software that is structured, purposeful, and production-minded.

 ### Open To
 - **Software Engineering Internships**